 Exercise for elderly parents — safe movement that maintains independence

-There's a particular ache in watching a parent slow down, to see them move more carefully through their home, to notice the hesitation before they stand up from a chair.
+There's a particular ache in watching a parent slow down, seeing them move more carefully through their home, noticing the hesitation before they stand up from a chair.
 But that slowdown isn't inevitable.
-What feels like decline is often simply disuse, and disuse is something we can change together.
+What feels like decline is often simply disuse, and disuse is something you can change together.

 Movement is the currency of independence.
 Every step your parent takes, every time they lift themselves from a chair without calling for help, every moment they can walk to a friend's house or carry their own groceries, these are small declarations of autonomy.
 Your role isn't to convince them to exercise like it's punishment.
 It's to help them understand that staying active is how they keep their lives their own.